Out There: Our Post-War Public Art

 Bessie Surtees House, Newcastle upon Tyne

-FREE ENTRY - Open 10am - 4pm Monday to Friday, and Saturday 10 September as part of Heritage Open Days.
+FREE ENTRY - Open 10am - 4pm Monday to Friday.

-'Out There' will shed light on the sculptures and structures created by pioneering artists between 1945 and 1985, long before the iconic Angel of the North was conceived.
+'Out There' sheds light on the sculptures and structures created by pioneering artists between 1945 and 1985, long before the iconic Angel of the North was conceived.

 Many of these pieces have been lost, damaged, moved or destroyed.
 Others have been saved, celebrated and are widely loved.
 All of them were created and sited with care and conviction for the post-war public.